DomingoPC/exercise-apis-web-scrapping/README.md

 # 📓 **Class Exercise: APIs and Web Scrapping** 🌐

 This is a simple example of APIs usage and web scrapping.
-It's composed of four exercises that approach these themes on different angles: scrapping information from a web store, get place names from a certain subreddit and consulting their positions with an API, building an API REST to get news from _El País_ newsletter on certain topicsa and building an API to censor faces on an image.
+It's composed of four exercises that approach these themes on different angles: scrapping information from a web store, get place names from a certain subreddit and consulting their positions with an API, building an API REST to get news from _El País_ newsletter on certain topics and building an API to censor faces on an image.

 ---